-Nodes are wireless loggers and sensor interfaces that read sensors, digitize the readings, and send them to the gateway.
+Nodes are wireless devices that read sensors, digitize the readings, and transmit them to an internet gateway.

 Gateways receive readings sent by the nodes, reformat them for the internet, and forward them to an internet server.

 GeoCloud Services on the internet process the readings, check for alarms, and update dedicated project websites to show current project status, graphs, and reports.

 Logger nodes read sensors at specified intervals, store the readings in memory, and transmit the readings to an internet gateway.
 Most loggers nodes can store 65k readings per sensor.
 This is useful if transmission paths are temporarily blocked or if less frequent transmissions are needed.
 Most logger nodes include built-in barometers and temperature sensors.